Health & Social Care Testbed

 Key Impacts

-We have shown how 5G can effectively support new and existing technologies, enabling the use of innovative health and social care applications in the field more cost-effectively.
+We showed how 5G can effectively support new and existing technologies, enabling the use of innovative health and social care applications in the field more cost-effectively.

-Analysis of the benefits and impact of the devices during the project trial showed that using 5G supported health technologies can:
+Analysis of the benefits and impact of the devices during the project trial demonstrated that using 5G supported health technologies can:

 - Improve health outcomes for service users and increase ability to manage their own health